erdosn/cv2-mod5-sec34-decision-trees-lesson/README.md

 yes_high = 3.0/9.0 # 0.33333.....

-# Weights the larger probabilities
+# calculate the purity of the 'no' data
-# if g << 1 both numbers must be small (close)
-# if g ~ 1 one condition has really high probability
 g_nos = no_normal**2 + no_high**2  # 0.68

+# what does it mean if g_nos << 1
+# the feature is evenly represented in our target (which is bad)

+# what does it mean if g_nos~1?
+# splitting our target and looking at our feature, we see a feature value that is more dominant